Scalawag: South Carolina

-In South Carolina there were about 100,000 scalawags, or about 15% of the white population.
+In South Carolina, there were about 100,000 scalawags or about 15% of the white population.
 During its heyday, the Republican coalition attracted some wealthier white southerners, especially moderates favoring cooperation between open-minded Democrats and responsible Republicans.
-Rubin shows that the collapse of the Republican coalition came from disturbing trends to corruption and factionalism that increasingly characterized the party's governance.
+Rubin shows that the collapse of the Republican coalition came from disturbing trends of corruption and factionalism that increasingly characterized the party's governance.
 These failings disappointed Northern allies who abandoned the state Republicans in 1876 as the Democrats under Wade Hampton reasserted control.
 They used the threat of violence to cause many Republicans to stay quiet or switch to the Democrats.

 Louisiana

 Wetta shows that New Orleans was a major Scalawag center.
-Their leaders were well-to-do well-educated lawyers, physicians, teachers, ministers, businessmen, and civil servants.
-Many had Northern ties or were born in the North, moving to the boom city of New Orleans before the 1850s.
+Their leaders were well-educated lawyers, physicians, teachers, ministers, business owners, and civil servants.
+Many had Northern ties or were born in the North, moving to the booming city of New Orleans before the 1850s.
 Few were cotton or sugar planters.
-Most had been Whigs before the War, but many had been Democrats.
+Most had been Whigs before the war, but many had been Democrats.
 Nearly all were Unionists during the War.
-They had joined a Republican coalition with blacks but gave at best weak support to black suffrage, black office holding, or social equality.
+They had joined a Republican coalition with blacks but gave, at best, weak support to black suffrage, black office holding, or social equality.
 Wetta says that their "cosmopolitanism broke the mold of southern provincialism" typical of their southern-democratic opponents.
 That is, scalawags had "a broader worldview."

 Mississippi

 The most prominent scalawag of all was James L. Alcorn of Mississippi.
-He was elected to the U.S. Senate in 1865, but like all southerners was not allowed to take a seat while the Republican Congress was pondering Reconstruction.
-He supported suffrage for freedmen and endorsed the Fourteenth Amendment, as demanded by the Republicans in Congress.
+Alcorn was elected to the U.S. Senate in 1865, but like all Southerners, he was not allowed to sit while the Republican Congress pondered Reconstruction.
+Alcorn supported suffrage for freedmen and endorsed the Fourteenth Amendment, as demanded by the Republicans in Congress.
 Alcorn became the leader of the scalawags, who composed about a third of the Republicans in the state, in coalition with carpetbaggers and freedmen.
-Elected governor by the Republicans in 1869, he served from 1870 to 1871.
-As a modernizer he appointed many like-minded former Whigs, even if they were Democrats.
-He strongly supported education, including public schools for blacks only, and a new college for them, now known as Alcorn State University.
-He maneuvered to make his ally Hiram Revels its president.
+Elected governor by the Republicans in 1869, Alcorn served from 1870 to 1871.
+As a modernized, Alcorn appointed many like-minded former Whigs, even if they were Democrats.
+Alcorn strongly supported education, including public schools for blacks only, and a new college for them, now known as Alcorn State University.
+Alcorn maneuvered to make his ally Hiram Revels its president.
 Radical Republicans opposed Alcorn and were angry at his patronage policy.
 One complained that Alcorn's policy was to see "the old civilization of the South modernized" rather than lead a total political, social and economic revolution.